Integration activists speak at Greater Egg school board meeting

 EGG HARBOR CITY — Activists demanding more integrated New Jersey schools are continuing their campaign to preserve the Absecon-Pleasantville send-and-receive agreement.

-A group of Pleasantville residents and activists from the New Jersey Coalition against Racial Exclusion, or NJ-CARE, and Building One America spoke at the Greater Egg Harbor Regional Board of Education at Cedar Creek High School on Monday.
+A group of Pleasantville residents and activists from the New Jersey Coalition against Racial Exclusion, or NJ-CARE, and Building One America spoke Monday night during the Greater Egg Harbor Regional Board of Education meeting at Cedar Creek High School.

-The group, consisting of about two dozen people, was asking that the school board break off a planned send-and-receive agreement between the Greater Egg Harbor Regional High School District and the Absecon School District, which would allow Absecon students to attend Absegami High School in Galloway Township.
+The group, consisting of about two dozen people, asked the school board to break off a planned send-and-receive agreement between the Greater Egg district and Absecon, which would allow Absecon students to attend Absegami High School in Galloway Township.

-The Absecon School District is seeking to break off its send-receive agreement with Pleasantville Public Schools, an arrangement that sees some Absecon students attend Pleasantville High School.
+The K-8 Absecon district is seeking to break off its send-receive agreement with Pleasantville Public Schools, under which some Absecon students attend Pleasantville High School.

-Most rising high school students from Absecon opt to attend the Atlantic County Institute of Technology, with only about a tenth actually going to Pleasantville.
-Building One America maintains that voiding the send-receive agreement between Absecon and Pleasantville would nevertheless worsen racial segregation in the region and put forth an alarming precedent.
+Most rising high school students from Absecon opt to attend the Atlantic County Institute of Technology in Mays Landing, with only about a tenth actually going to Pleasantville.
+Still others pay to attend Holy Spirit High School.
+Building One America maintains that voiding the send-receive agreement between Absecon and Pleasantville would nevertheless worsen racial segregation in the region and set an alarming precedent.

 People are also reading…

-The Rev. Willie Francois III — the senior pastor at Mount Zion Baptist Church in Pleasantville and someone who lives in the Greater Egg district — spoke during the agenda-item comment section of the meeting.
-He praised the district for its diversity, saying it could be “a model for what school integration could be in New Jersey,” but he warned that board members would make themselves “culpable in segregation” if they did not change course on its send-receive agreement with Absecon.
+The Rev. Willie François III of Mount Zion Baptist Church in Pleasantville praised the Greater Egg district for its diversity, saying it could be “a model for what school integration could be in New Jersey,” but he warned that board members would make themselves “culpable in segregation” if they did not change course on its send-receive agreement with Absecon.

+SOMERS POINT — Activists spent the first day of spring trying to uproot school segregation i…

 “If we are able to have them reconsider, relook at what has happened, then I think that there will be opportunities for more conversations,” Caldwell said.

-“I would hope that you would be consistent with the lessons that I learned here and that your students are currently learning,” Howell said.

-After the comment section had ended, Greater Egg board members moved onto agenda items that explored new initiatives promoting diversity — including a planned African American Studies class and sign language club.
+PLEASANTVILLE — The local school district has investigated and addressed an incident in whic…

 A Jan.
-26 public letter posted on the Absecon School District website said that it still intended its rising high school students to attend Absegami at the beginning of the 2022-2023 school year but was awaiting a review from the New Jersey Commissioner of Education.
+26 public letter posted on the Absecon School District website said it still planned to have its rising high school students attend Absegami at the beginning of the 2022-23 school year but was awaiting a review from the New Jersey commissioner of education.

-The district pointed to the fact that over 100 residents commented in support of the change when Absecon petitioned to the state, while no Pleasantville residents commented — arguing that this shows the change would not have a negative impact on either district.
+The district cited the fact that more than 100 residents commented in support of the change when Absecon petitioned the state, while no Pleasantville residents commented — arguing this shows the change would not have a negative impact on either district.

 The Pleasantville Board of Education, having once dropped its opposition to the deal, now appears to be stalwart against the change.
-Several Pleasantville school board members were at a march to the Atlantic County Democratic Convention last month organized by Building One America, which acted as a protest to a new send-receive agreement.
+Several Pleasantville school board members participated in a march to the Atlantic County Democratic Convention last month organized by Building One America, which acted as a protest against a new send-receive agreement.

-Julio Sanchez, a member of the Pleasantville Board of Education, attended the Greater Egg board meeting Monday.
-He said he appreciated the organization at the meeting, saying he wanted to implement their orders of procedure.
-Whether formal Robert’s rules of order are being followed has been a topic of contention at Pleasantville school board meetings over the last several months.

-Pleasantville Superintendent Natakie Chestnut-Lee was also at the meeting.
-Chestnut-Lee was put on leave by the school board in October 2021 — a decision that has bitterly divided the board ever since.

 The dispute over Pleasantville comes as a 2018 lawsuit against the state over segregation in New Jersey schools, filed by the Latino Action Network and other civil rights groups, is still being adjudicated in state court.